What to Do After a DUI Arrest

-After a DUI arrest in Virginia, there are a number of things that happen within the criminal system and a few things to do to protect yourself.
-Below is a brief overview of what these “things” are so you are well-informed and aware of what to expect.
+After a DUI arrest in Alexandria, VA or Washington D.C., there are several things that happen within the criminal system and a few things to do to protect yourself.

 A DUI arrest involves a separate administrative process and criminal procedure.
 The administrative process deals with the automatic suspension of your driver’s license, which you can (and should) appeal by requesting a hearing.
 Apart from the administrative process, there are certain criminal procedures and court appearances you should expect directly or soon after an arrest for a standard DUI.
 Here is a summary of what the latter entails.